Copyright © 2023 O'Connor, Acciani and Levy. All rights reserved.

 There have also been 40 deaths attributed to Essure birth control devices, including 10 reports on the deaths of eight adults, 23 reports related to pregnancy loss, four reports of a death of an infant after live birth, two reports of ectopic pregnancies and one report of a death that may have been before or after birth.

 If you suffered serious side effects after being implanted with an Essure birth control device, you may have legal options.
-Contact the defective medical device lawyers at our firm for a free legal consultation.
-We may be able to pursue fair compensation through an Essure lawsuit.
+Contact the Cincinnati attorneys at our firm to pursue fair compensation through an Essure lawsuit.

 Since it hit the market in 2002, Essure was the first and only FDA-approved non-incisional permanent birth control product on the market.
 Bayer has continued to say these devices are safe and effective, repeatedly denying that the implant is dangerous or causes injury.